wambua-iv/my-learning-notes/Enterprise Engineering/Huawei Training/Storage.md

 Zero RTO/RPO using SmartMatrix
-OceanStor Dorado innovates and improves the overall software architecture to implement a truly distributed active-active architecture, end-to- end NVMe, and global resource sharing.
+OceanStor Dorado innovates and improves the overall software architecture to implement a truly distributed active-active architecture, end-to-end NVMe, and global resource sharing.

 [Global caching]: Each LUN is divided into slices and then evenly distributed to all of the controllers with the distributed hash table, or DHT algorithm